Professional or Skilled Tradesperson

 While these changes will guarantee mobility in terms of recognition of certification and provide greater opportunities and choice for workers and employers, they do not guarantee anyone a job.
 People who want to move to another province will need to compete for jobs.

-Processes should be faster with a reduction in costs related to reassessment, and greater certainty and reduced wait time for certification prior to employment.
+Processes should be faster with an associated reduction in costs related to reassessment, and greater certainty and reduced wait time for certification prior to employment.
+However, skilled workers and professionals still have to pay any registration or membership fees that are levied by the regulatory body of the receiving jurisdiction.

 Which trades certificates will be recognized by the NWPTA?

-All valid certificates in a trade or occupation issued by British Columbia, Alberta or Saskatchewan will be recognized under the NWPTA.
+All valid certificates in a trade or occupation issued by British Columbia, Alberta, Saskatchewan and Manitoba will be recognized under the NWPTA.
 This includes certificates in Red Seal trades that do not have a Red Seal endorsement.

 How does the NWPTA affect the Red Seal Program?

 The Red Seal endorsement is a recognized standard in jurisdictions across Canada, one which employers look for.
 It will continue to be recognized.
-British Columbia, Alberta and Saskatchewan will continue to support the Red Seal Program.
+The NWPTA provinces will continue to support the Red Seal Program.

 How does the NWPTA affect people who have Red Seal endorsements?